Tharlys10/nestjs-validator/README.md

 RN

-- should not be able to search user by id;
+- should not be able to search user by id if user not exists;

 Get all: